aws-samples/example-permissions-boundary/README.md

 ## The use case for Permissions Boundaries

-Organizations want to empower builders to take self service actions in AWS to build with more speed and agility.
-However, granting the ability to create and modify IAM roles and policies may lead to a builder raising their level of privilege for themselves or their applications beyond what was intended.
+Organizations would like to empower their builders to take self service actions in AWS to build with more speed and agility.
+However, granting the ability to create and modify IAM roles and policies may lead to a builder raising their level of privilege for themselves or their applications beyond their organizational security requirements.

 For example, when a builder wishes to deploy a Lambda function, a corresponding IAM principal is required to be defined for the Lambda function execution role.
-Permissions boundaries provide a safe and scalable mechanism for an organisation to delegate that responsibility to their builders, and to ensure that the created principals adhere to a defined security policy.
+Permissions boundaries provide a safe and scalable mechanism for an organization to delegate that responsibility to their builders, and to ensure that the created principals adhere to a defined security policy.

-Specifically, permissions boundaries are the mechanism to provide builders self-service access to create, modify, and update other IAM principals and policies without escalating their level of entitlements in an AWS environment beyond what is defined.
+Specifically, permissions boundaries are the preferred IAM mechanism to provide builders self-service access to create, modify, and update other IAM principals and policies, and to limit the permissions of the created principal to those defined in the permissions boundary policy.

 ## Using Permissions Boundaries